include-cpp/include-cpp.github.io/scholarships.md

 ## Introduction

 The goal of `#include <c++>` is to help make the C++ community more inclusive.
-Our diversity scholarships send people to major confernces and include conference admission (provided for free or at enormous discount by the conference), accommodation and travel, as well as access to events like speaker dinners.
+Our diversity scholarships send people to major confernces and include conference admission (provided for free or at an enormous discount by the conference), accommodation and travel, as well as access to events like speaker dinners.

 We will consider any candidate from an under-represented background with regards to the usual CppCon attendees.
 It can be gender related (women, trans people, non binary people among others), geographical (less represented areas), heritage, health or body related (attendees with reduced mobility, blind people, etc), career path related (long time jobseekers, career changers), sexuality (LGBQ+) or people with specific financial issues.